abilandz/NAT3054/Lecture_2/git.md

 #### Quick setup of local and remote online repository <a name="quick.setup.of.local.and.remote.online.repository"></a>

-However, much more frequently, as a central repository one establishes an online repository, using online developer platforms for code development and sharing, which rely on Git.
+However, much more frequently, as a central repository one establishes an online repository, using some of freely available online developer platforms for code development and sharing, which rely on Git.
 Two such very popular online platforms are [GitHub](https://github.com/) and [GitLab](https://about.gitlab.com/).
 In what follows next, all examples will be illustrated using GitHub, but a very similar procedure applies to GitLab as well.

 One starts by establishing an online repository on GitHub, which is then cloned into a local repository on one or more different computers.
 This way, one can continuously work on the same project using a desktop computer in the office and/or a laptop at home, and in addition, always have a safe backup in the online repository itself.
 This is particularly beneficial when ones uses different operating systems and corresponding software to develop the same project (e.g. Linux on desktop computer and Windows on laptop) because the online Git repository takes care automatically of different line endings (```'\n'``` on Linux vs. ```'\r\n'``` on Windows, etc.).